 }

-Should aVar not be equal to 10, then the if statement cannot be true, so the second half of the condition (++i < 25) will not be evaluated and thus “i" will not be incremented.
+Should aVar not be equal to 10, then the if statement cannot be true, so the second half of the condition (++i < 25) will not be evaluated and thus i will not be incremented.
 Testing can give the false impression that the code is working, when it could just be that the values provided cause evaluations to be performed in a particular order that causes side effects to occur as expected.

 Assert statements in Java are used as a diagnostic tool to test assumptions about a program.
 Assert statements should not contain side effects since although assert statements are enabled by default, the assert statements can be disabled as part of the build process.
 This could change the program results since the assert statements would not be executed if the assert statements are disabled.